huggingface/simulate/environments/xland/README.md

 example_map = np.load("benchmark/examples/example_map_01.npy")

 # Sample from example map
-# You can add the argument 'engine="Unity"' if you want to run it on Unity
+# You can add the argument 'engine="unity"' if you want to run it on Unity
 # create_scene returns the scene, and if it fails, it returns None
 scene = create_scene(width=8, height=8, sample_map=example_map)